How to Install Nginx on Ubuntu 24.04/22.04/20.04

 Update Ubuntu Before Nginx Installation

-Ensuring that your system is up-to-date before diving into the installation process is crucial.
-This practice helps prevent any conflicts during the installation or configuration of Nginx.
+It is crucial to ensure that your system is up-to-date before starting the installation process.
+This practice helps prevent conflicts during the installation or configuration of Nginx.

 To update your system, run the following command: